nprapps/dailygraphics/README.md

 git clean -dn
 ```

 This will list folders with no committed files.
-To permanantly delete those folders, run:
+To permenantly delete those folders, run:

 ```
 git clean -df